Dive head first into digital photography. Learn how to use your camera and the key visual concepts and software to create stunning photographs.

 Class Size: 10

 Guided by veteran photography teacher Terry Abrams, Learn the basic controls of your digital camera while using key visual concepts to create photographs in daily exercises.
-You will learn to use Adobe Lightroom software to import, organize, and output your images while practicing image adjustments and creative processing controls.
+You will learn to use Adobe Lightroom Classic software to import, organize, and output your images while practicing image adjustments and creative processing controls.

 Instruction and practice will include: